Humble Oil and Refining Company discovered an oilfield in 1943 — earning a $50,000 bounty.

-Among its records for dry holes, Florida’s first – but certainly not last – unsuccessful attempt to find commercially viable oil reserves began in 1901, not far from the Gulf Coast panhandle town of Pensacola.
+Among its petroleum history records, Florida’s first — but not last — unsuccessful attempt to find commercially viable oil reserves began in 1901, not far from the Gulf Coast panhandle town of Pensacola.
+Two exploratory wells, the first drilled to a depth of 1,620 feet and the second reaching 100 feet deeper, were abandoned.

-Indian legends and a wildcat stock promoter’s claim of oil inspired yet another attempt near today’s Falling Waters Park, about 100 miles east of Pensacola.
-A tall, wooden derrick and steam-driven rig were used to drill.
+By 1920, Indian legends and a petroleum company stock promoter’s claim of oil inspired another attempt near what would later become Falling Waters Park, about 100 miles east of Pensacola.
+Steam-powered cable-tools with a wooden derrick drilled to a depth of 3,900 feet.

-At a depth 3,900 feet, a brief showing of natural gas excited area residents with a false report of a possible gusher.
-Undeterred, the oilmen continued to drill to a depth of 4,912 feet before finally giving up.
-No oil of commercial quantity was found and the well was capped in 1921.
-Another dry hole.
+Brief signs of natural gas at the well excited area residents with a false report of a possible gusher.
+Undeterred, the exploration company continued to drill to 4,912 feet before finally giving up.
+No commercial amount of oil was found and the well was capped in 1921.
+Another Florida dry hole.

-Around this time, one of Florida’s most revered visionaries and entrepreneurs, Barron G. Collier, was busily purchasing land in the sparsely populated southwest part of the state.
+Around this time, one of Florida’s most widely respected entrepreneurs, Barron G. Collier, was purchasing huge sections of land in the sparsely populated southwest part of the state.
 Between 1921 and 1923, he acquired about 1.3 million acres that would eventually become Collier and Hendry counties, including what is now the “Big Cypress Preserve.”

 Collier had made his fortune in streetcar advertising sales, beginning in his native Memphis and spreading from New York to San Francisco as Consolidated Street Railway Advertising Company.
 With his capital and a vision of Florida alien to most, one of his first challenges was construction of the Tamiami Trail (U.S. 41).